miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 39. **The Power of Simplicity:** Simplicity is a key principle in software design.
 FastHTML's minimalist approach and focus on essential features can lead to more maintainable and user-friendly applications.

 40. **The Future of FastHTML:** FastHTML is a promising framework with the potential to shape the future of web development.
 Its unique approach, combining simplicity, performance, and developer experience, offers a fresh perspective on building modern web applications.

-...and 60 more intriguing aspects of web development to uncover as we delve deeper into the world of FastHTML!

 41. **The "Shift Left" Testing Approach:**  Shifting testing earlier in the development cycle can improve code quality and reduce bugs.
 FastHTML's structure and testability can facilitate this approach.